lmns-solutions/arduino-interactive-lessons/advancedio/oled.md

 ### Drawing text

-There are two methods to render text: drawing a single character with `drawChar` and using the `print` rendering subsystem, which mimics the familiar [`Serial.print()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) functionality covered in our Intro to Arduino series [here](../arduino/serial-print.md).
+There are two methods to render text: drawing a single character with `drawChar` and using the `print` rendering subsystem, which mimics the familiar [`Serial.print()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) functionality covered in our Intro to Arduino series {% include tlink.html id='arduino-serial-print' text='here' %}.

 #### Method 1: drawChar